sjelms/bibtex-to-markdown/titles/@Terra2023-js.md

 ---

 > [!bibliography]
 > Terra, Fabio.
-Unknown Year.
-“The Economics of John Maynard Keynes.” "[[Taylor and Francis]]"
+2023.
+“The Economics of John Maynard Keynes.” [[Taylor and Francis]]